Alec Lindstrom

-Alec Eric Lindstrom (born July 7, 1998) is an American football center for the Dallas Cowboys of the National Football League (NFL).
-He played college football at Boston College.
+Alec Eric Lindstrom (born July 7, 1998) is an American professional football center.
+He played college football at Boston College and also played for the Memphis Showboats of the United Football League (UFL).

-Early life and high school
+Early life

-Lindstrom grew up in Dudley, Massachusetts and attended Shepherd Hill Regional High School.
+Lindstrom grew up in Dudley, Massachusetts, and attended Shepherd Hill Regional High School.
 He committed to play college football at Boston College over an offer from UMass.

 College career

 Lindstrom missed his freshman year due to injury and redshirted the season.
-He was named the Eagles' starting center going into his redshirt sophomore season and started all 13 of the teams games and was named third team All-Atlantic Coast Conference (ACC).
+He was named the Eagles' starting center going into his redshirt sophomore season and started all 13 of the team's games and was named third team All-Atlantic Coast Conference (ACC).
 He was named first team All-ACC as a redshirt junior after starting 11 games for the team.
 After considering entering the 2021 NFL Draft, Lindstrom decided to return to Boston College for a fifth season.
 He repeated as a first team All-ACC selection in 2021 and was a finalist for the Rimington Trophy.

 Professional career

+Dallas Cowboys

-Lindstrom signed with the Dallas Cowboys as an undrafted free agent in 2022.
-He was waived on August 30, 2022 and signed to the practice squad the next day.
-He was placed on the practice squad/injured list on November 16, 2022.
+On April 30, 2022, Lindstrom signed with the Dallas Cowboys as an undrafted free agent.
+On August 30, he was waived as part of final roster cuts and signed to the practice squad the following day.
+On September 17, he was elevated to the active roster from the practice squad.
+On November 15, Lindstrom was placed on the practice squad/injured list.

+On January 23, 2023, Lindstrom signed a reserve/future contract with the Cowboys.
+On August 29, he was waived as part of final roster cuts.

+Memphis Showboats (first stint)

+Lindstrom signed with the Memphis Showboats of the UFL on January 24, 2024.
+His contract was terminated on August 6.

+Los Angeles Rams

+On August 6, 2024, Lindstrom signed with the Los Angeles Rams.
+On August 25, he was waived as part of final roster cuts.

+New York Jets

+On October 9, 2024, Lindstrom was signed to the New York Jets' practice squad, released from the practice squad on October 17, and then re-signed to the practice squad on October 23.
+On October 31, he was signed to the active roster.
+On November 16, he was released by the Jets.

+Memphis Showboats (second stint)

+On February 17, 2025, Lindstrom re-signed with the Showboats.

+New England Patriots

+On July 30, 2025, Lindstrom signed with the New England Patriots.
+On August 26, he was released as part of final roster cuts and re-signed to the practice squad the following day.
+On September 1, he was released from the practice squad.

 Personal life

 Lindstrom's older brother, Chris Lindstrom, plays for the Atlanta Falcons.
-His father, Chris Sr., was a defensive lineman at Boston University and played in the NFL and USFL.
+His father, Chris Sr., was a defensive end at Boston University and played in the NFL and USFL.
 His uncle, Dave Lindstrom, played for the Kansas City Chiefs for eight seasons and another uncle, Eric, played in NFL Europe and the Canadian Football League.
-He signed a reserve/future contract on January 23, 2023.